mskilab-org/fishHook/README.md

 ## FishHook Extras: Subsetting
-The fishHook object can be subseted in the following way:
+The fishHook object can be subset in the following way:

     fish[i,j,k,l]

 where:
 * i is a vector indicating which targets to keep,
 * j is a vector indicating which events to keep,
-* k is a vector indicating which covariates to keep, and
+* k is a vector indicating which covariates to keep,
-* l is a vector indicating which eligible regions to keep
+* l is a vector indicating which eligible regions to keep.

-Here are some examples to play with using the previous fish object
+Here are some examples to try with using the previous fish object

 ```R